divc13/ParselTongue/README.md

 ## Additional features supported

+* Function Overloading:
+In ParselTongue, we've implemented function overloading with appropriate checks, allowing multiple functions with the same name but different parameters to be defined.
+We implemented name mangling for this feature.

 * Dynamic ```range``` and ```len``` functions:
+Dynamic ```range``` and ```len``` functions are supported, variables that are evaluated at runtime can be passed as their arguments.
 The list data structure is modified to internally store the list's length in the first 8 bytes.
 This design choice ensures that the length is always readily available during list creation and access, streamlining operations that rely on this information.

-* Function Overloading:
-In ParselTongue, we've implemented function overloading with appropriate checks, allowing multiple functions with the same name but different parameters to be defined.
+* Iterating over 1D lists is supported.
+* Print is supported for primitive data types as well as their 1D lists.
+* Implemented run time error for list index out of bounds.
+* Implemented run time error for negative exponents which may otherwise result in float values.

 ## Detailed Error Messages